uppertoe/handbook/content/articles/rmh-blood/index.md

 - Sending a sample for group and screen after the patient is checked in at RMH and has an RMH UR number
 - Using O negative un-crossmatched blood

+Note: bringing blood from RCH is not appropriate given the time

 See [information on transporting blood](/articles/blood-transport) for information on using RCH blood offsite

 ## Ordering and sending group and screen samples at RMH